TheAdeo/filament-knowledge/README.md

 ---

 ## General Layout
-This guide lists separately traditional polymers, fills found in polymeric filaments, support materials and sintering filaments.
+This guide lists separately traditional polymers, fills found in polymeric filaments, support materials, and sintering filaments.
 For each filament there is a description of its properties and for what it is used, then a printing subsections with a range of reccommended temperatures (*Hotend* / *Bed* / *Chamber*) and some general printing reccomendations.
 Other sections at the bottom describe pre or post processing actions in general, with additional specific informations under each polymer subsection that requires them.